MENTAL HEALTH CLINICIANS

 Outpatient treatment may be more beneficial than hospitalization…

-Patient has chronic suicidal ideation and/or self injury without prior medically serious attempts, if a safe and supportive living situation is available and outpatient psychiatric care is ongoing
+If patient has chronic suicidal ideation and/or self injury without prior medically serious attempts, and if a safe and supportive living situation is available and outpatient psychiatric care is ongoing

 Antidepressants: The FDA has approved many medicines for treatment of depression, notably the antidepressants.
 Antidepressants can reduce suicidal thoughts in patients as depression improves, but they require time to take effect.
 Most patients experience significant improvement within three months of antidepressant treatment, usually with some benefit within the first month.
 Antidepressants must be taken consistently and at adequate doses.

 The currently most frequently prescribed antidepressants are selective serotonin reuptake inhibitors (SSRIs).
 They are effective, have a favorable side-effect profile, and are unlikely to be lethal on overdose.
 Examples include citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).

 Other types of antidepressants include serotonin and noradrenaline reuptake inhibitors (SNRIs; e.g., duloxetine, levo-milnacipran, and venlafaxine), tricyclics (e.g., amitriptyline, desipramine, imipramine, and nortriptyline), monoamine oxidase inhibitors (MAOIs; such as phenelzine and tranylcypromine) and some with other action mechanisms (e.g., bupropion and mirtazapine).